Makar Sankranti Festival Of Harvest

 Makar Sankranti Festival of Harvest:

 Makar Sankranti is a festival celebrated by Hindus all over the world.
-The Festival also called Harvest Festival.
+The Festival is also called Harvest Festival.
 It comes on the Maga month every year.
 The day is also believed to mark the arrival of spring in India.
-It is celebrated on the same day 14th in January every year.
-Sometimes celebrate on 15th due to Thidi adjustments.
+It is celebrated on the exact day 14th of January, every year.
+Sometimes celebrate on the 15th due to Thidi adjustments.

-Some Regional variations Sankranthi celebrated by different names.
-Most of the states called the Festival as Makara Sankranthi.
-Pongal in Tamilnadu, Uttarayana in Gujrath, Maghi in Haryana, Himachal Pradesh and Punjab, Bhogali Bihu in Assam.
+Different names celebrate some Regional variations of Sankranthi.
+Most states call the Festival Makara Sankranthi.
+Pongal in Tamilnadu, Uttarayana in Gujrath, Maghi in Haryana, Himachal Pradesh and Punjab, and Bhogali Bihu in Assam.

 Celebrations in Andhra Pradesh and Telangana:

-In Andhra Pradesh and the Telangana States, the festival celebrates for 4 days.
+In Andhra Pradesh and the Telangana States, the Festival celebrates for four days.

 The first day is – Bhogi